Loading...

 Response validation

 In rare cases, the API may return a response that doesn't match the expected type.
-By default, the SDK will not throw an exception in this case.
-It will throw AnthropicInvalidDataException only if you directly access the property.
+By default, the SDK does not throw an exception in this case.
+It throws AnthropicInvalidDataException only if you directly access the property.

 If you would prefer to check that the response is completely well-typed upfront, then either call Validate: